rajrajhans/examsecure/README.md

 These are the things I plan to work on next on ExamSecure 👉🏻
 - Work on having good unit tests for the codebase.
-- Incrementally refactor the codebase to TypeScript.
 - Work on the Educator interface for scheduling and monitoring exams, and aggregating results once the Exam is over into relevant reports.
+  - Here's the [Figma Prototype](https://www.figma.com/proto/RIsibmqXUtjutPBGPilQKq/Home?node-id=1%3A12&scaling=min-zoom) for the educator interface that I'm currently working on.
 - Optimise the code that runs on Lambda functions.

 ### Running ExamSecure Locally